toolsforexperiments/labcore/docs/instruments/instrumentmonitoring.md

 The new alert rule should now be working.

+#### Creating Slack Bots

+To create a slack bot, head to https://api.slack.com/apps.
+Create a new application, and add it to the slack workspace you want to send alert in.
+Go to your application, and go to "Incoming Webhooks" under Features.
+Create a new webhook with the channel you want to post alerts in.
+You will use this in Grafana in order to send messages in slack.

+In this application menu, you can also edit other general features of the bot, such as its status, description, and profile picture.

 #### Creating Alert Conditions from Scratch

 If there are no existing alert conditions for the dashboard you wish to set up, follow this portion.